Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 `localIsActiveValidator()`).
 This mirrors the `buildEntropySet`/`hasQuorumOfCommits` membership filter and keeps the counting universe from inflating above the active-view size, preserving the Tier-2 intersection margin (`2t - n`) and equivocation uniqueness.
-The round proceeds when this count reaches `entropyGateThreshold() = min(quorumThreshold(), tier2Threshold())` and the node has full observation of the tx-converged active set; otherwise it falls back at the bounded deadline.
+On the clean path, the round proceeds when this count reaches `entropyGateThreshold() = min(quorumThreshold(), tier2Threshold())`;
+silence from a tx-converged active validator is not itself a conflicting value and must not become a one-validator RNG veto.
+If a conflicting entropy hash is observed, the gate remains stricter: the node waits for full local observation of the tx-converged active set before ignoring the conflict, or falls back at the bounded deadline.

 The **tier label** is then derived from the agreed entropy set itself — the